Special Note#

 About This Guide#

 This article aims to provide a complete Gentoo installation process demonstration and intensively provides references for learning.
-The article contains a large number of official Wiki links and technical documents to help readers deeply understand the principles and configuration details of each step.
+The guide contains numerous official Wiki links and technical documents to help readers deeply understand the principles and configuration details of each step.

-This is not a simple dummy tutorial, but a guiding learning resource — the first step in using Gentoo is to learn to read the Wiki and solve problems yourself, and make good use of Google or even AI tools to find answers.
-When encountering problems or needing to understand in depth, please be sure to consult the official handbook and the reference links provided in this article.
+This is not just a simple step-by-step tutorial, but a guiding learning resource — the first step in using Gentoo is learning to read the Wiki and solve problems yourself, and making good use of Google or AI tools to find answers.
+When encountering problems or needing in-depth understanding, please be sure to consult the official handbook and the reference links provided in this article.

 If you have questions or find issues during reading, welcome to raise them through the following channels: